jrengdahl/MSCP/README.txt

 The board is a half-wide QBus board, the same size as a KDJ11-A or RQDX3.

 The board was designed with KiCAD, and manufactured by JLCPCB.
-The target cost of the board in lots of 25 will be around $50.
+The cost for the first two prototype boards fabricated, populated, and soldered was around $200.
+This is my first PCB project of this size and complexity.
+(Previous boards were Arduino Nano sized.)
+I expect I will have to turn the board a couple times before I get everything right.
+The target cost of the final board in lots of 25 will be around $50.

 I don't have any firm design for the MSCP firmware at present.
-I found online documents describing the MSCP protocol and the source code for the RQDX3.
-At worst case the hardware could emulate a RL02 drive while the MSCP firmware is being developed.
+I found online documents describing the MSCP protocol, and the source code for the RQDX3.
+At minimum I could emulate a RL02 drive while the MSCP firmware is being developed.